SoftUni-Internal/interactive-content/EN/04-Data-Types/03-Data-Types.md

 * A variable is only a name given to a memory location, all the operations done on the variable effects that memory location.

-* In Java, all the variables must be create before use.
+* In Java, all the variables must be created before use.

 ```java
 int count = 5;